-- Needing to move nearer to family or friends to give or receive support (non- medical), and failure to do so could result in the person needing support being unable to continue living independently - Needing support or being vulnerable because of learning disabilities - Needing support or being vulnerable because of dependence on alcohol or drugs - Fleeing domestic abuse but has not been assessed as statutorily homeless - Needing to move because they are the victim of serious harassment or violence, and this is reducing their quality of life - Needing to move to access certain special facilities, such as a special school or health care - A 'split household' where joint applicants are currently unable to live together as a family household because they reside in 2 separate properties, as their main residence.
+- Needing to move nearer to family or friends to give or receive support (non-medical), and failure to do so could result in the person needing support being unable to continue living independently. - Needing support or being vulnerable because of learning disabilities. - Needing support or being vulnerable because of dependence on alcohol or drugs. - Fleeing domestic abuse, but has not been assessed as statutorily homeless.
+The partner landlord must receive a referral from Harbour (formerly Durham County Council's Domestic Violence Section). - Needing to move because they are the victim of serious harassment or violence, and this is reducing their quality of life. - Needing to move to access certain special facilities, such as a special school or health care. - A 'split household' where joint applicants are currently unable to live together as a family household because they reside in 2 separate properties as their main residence.

 Police confirmation will be required to confirm that the applicant is a victim of serious harassment or violence.
-Alternatively, if the applicant is a tenant of a DKO full partner, evidence can be provided from the internal tenancy sustainment / ASB team.
+Alternatively, if the applicant is a tenant of a DKO full partner, evidence can be provided from the internal tenancy sustainment/ASB team.

-Arrears owing to previous and current landlords
+Appendix 3 - Arrears owing to previous and current landlords

-We will investigate arrears owing ot landlords or mortgage lenders over the previous 6 years:
+We will investigate rent arrears owing to landlords or mortgage lenders over the previous 6 years: